msoltysiak-kainos/data/README.md

-# data
+# Data

-Data sets for ML.
+Contains small datasets for introduction to machine learning and data science.